datakhilesh/Parkinsons-Detector/README.md

 ### Problem :

-Heart Attack is a chronic health condition that affects how your heart pumps blood throughout your body.
-It is not a disease but a phenomena, where there are sudden cardiac arrests.
-Having healthy, low-cholesterol food, and being active can really help in reducing the chances of cardiac arrest.
+Parkinson's disease is a progressive disorder that affects the nervous system and the parts of the body controlled by the nerves.
+Symptoms start slowly.
+The first symptom may be a barely noticeable tremor in just one hand.
+Tremors are common, but the disorder may also cause stiffness or slowing of movement.
 ### Solution:

 This Web app will help you to predict whether a person has chances of cardiac arrest or is prone to get it in future by analysing the values of several features using the Decision Tree Classifier.